minapollmann/minapollmann/index.md

 <br>
 <br>

-I want to bring my reading comprehension, written communication, and expert interview <i>skills</i>
+I want to bring my research & analysis, synthesis & communication, and expert interview <i>skills</i>
 <br>
-to a role where I can do work that reflects my <i>values</i> of relevance, originality, and essentialism
+to a role where I can do work that reflects my <i>values</i> of relevance & impact, originality, and essentialism

 <br>
 <br>